shubhampawar0901/ai-powered-fitness-coach/README.md

 1. Implemented Registration APIs
 2. Implemented RAG
-3. Implemented Postgresql
+Code can be run with main file